With a steady stream of ghosting clients, I am often asked what comes after the manuscript is written and edited.

 Another factor in the time it takes to write the story is the time it takes the client to respond to questions and approvals of content.
 If a client takes more than a couple of days to respond to emails, the time frame will be thrown off.

-Getting the interior and exterior illustrations done can take one-two months, sometimes more.
+Getting the interior and exterior illustrations done can take two-four months, sometimes more.
 It will depend on the illustrator you use and his/her workload.

 GETTING THE BOOK PUBLISHED (ready for distribution / sale)